-The Daily: Nvidia (the largest company in the world you may never have heard of) and can Mr. Musk's xAI compete with OpenAI?
+The Daily: Examining Nvidia’s meteoric rise and can Mr. Musk's xAI compete with OpenAI?

 In today's episode, we discuss how Nvidia became the largest company in the world, what might slow them down, and which company is most likely to come for its AI crown.
 In Other News, we talk about whether Elon Musk's artificial intelligence company xAI can compete with OpenAI.
 Tune into the discussion with analysts Jacob Bourne and Gadjo Sevilla.